iamaziz/mini_RAG_LLM/README.md

 To run this example, the following is required:

 - Install [Ollama.ai](https://ollama.ai)
-- download a local LLM: `ollama run mixtral` (requires at least ~30GB of RAM, smaller models may work but I didn't test)
+- download a local LLM: `ollama run mixtral` (requires at least ~50GB of RAM, smaller LLMs may work but I didn't test)
 - `pip install -r requirements.txt` (venv recommended)

 Then run: